nicoladebbia/CredLink/CONTRIBUTING.md

-# Contributing to C2 Concierge
+# Contributing to CredLink

-Thank you for your interest in contributing to C2 Concierge!
+Thank you for your interest in contributing to CredLink!
 This document provides guidelines and information for contributors.

 ## Getting Started